ladigitale/PublisherProxy/README.md

 ### Template filling

 Identical to the dynamic filling.
 However, only existing attributes are updated.
-This is interesting to use with webComponents with getters setters for example.

 ```javascript
 const fillableTemplate = { title: "A title to be replaced"};